Chronic Wasting Disease (CWD)

 WRD has been collecting and testing samples from sick and hunter-killed deer in Georgia since 2002 and so far have not found any CWD positive deer.
 However, it is possible that it could be here and has not been found yet.
 Our surveillance plan is designed to detect CWD soon after introduction and we will continue to sample and test both visibly sick and apparently healthy hunter-harvested deer annually.

 • Targeted CWD management.
-WRD will use a targeted removal strategy to keep CWD prevalence low within the zone.
+WRD will use a targeted removal strategy to keep CWD prevalence low within the area.
 Each time a deer tests positive for CWD we will attempt to remove the deer in the immediate vicinity of that positive deer.
 The targeted removal approach helps keep prevalence lower without significantly reducing the overall deer population.
 To be clear, WRD’s objective does not include significant herd reductions for areas that are not already overabundant with deer.
 Under no circumstances are we trying to eliminate deer from any given area.

 CWD surveillance plan